 For me, it starts on Wednesday when my grocery store’s circular ad arrives in my mailbox.
 I go through it to see what’s on sale.
 In particular, I’m looking at discounted meats and seafood, and I’ll do meal-planning for the week based on that.

 (I’ll stop here to say that The Millennial Miser lives alone and does not mind eating the same thing four nights in a row.
-If this sounds like a sorry life, you might need to come up with multiple sale-priced meals to make at home each week.)
+If this sounds bad, you might need to come up with multiple sale-priced meals to make at home each week.)

 Along with the circular ad come the brand-name coupon books.
 Generally, I can find at least one coupon for something that I use.
 The rest of the book goes in the trash.